zalirae/gardening-application/README.md

 ---

+## System Requirements

+- Python 3.9 or later (recommended)
+- Internet connection (for initial package installation only)
+- Terminal or command-line access (Windows PowerShell, macOS Terminal, or Linux Shell)
+- Works on Windows, macOS, and Linux

+---

 ## Features

-- 🌻 Show Garden — view all plants currently growing
+- 🌻 **Show Garden** — Displays all plants currently growing in your garden.
-- 💧 Water Garden — hydrate your plants
+- 💧 **Water Garden** — Keeps plants healthy; shows feedback messages using colour.
-- 🌿 Fertilise Soil — nourish your garden
+- 🌿 **Fertilise Soil** — Boosts growth and shows a readiness message.
-- 🌰 Plant Seeds — add “orange tree” or “pumpkin”
+- 🌰 **Plant Seeds** — Lets you add “orange tree” or “pumpkin” to your garden.
-- 💾 Save Garden — save your garden to a JSON file
+- 💾 **Save Garden** — Saves your garden’s state to a local JSON file.

 <p>
   <img src="assets/garden_app_preview.gif" alt="Gardening App demo preview" width="600">